DeKalb Avenue station (BMT Canarsie Line): Construction and opening

 For the extension of the 14th Street/Eastern Line from Montrose Avenue to East New York, the New York City Board of Estimate had initially given its consent to an elevated line over the Evergreen Branch of the LIRR.
 The Board of Estimate subsequently refused to allow a construction contract for the elevated line, while the BRT did not want to build an underground line.
 The extension was changed to an underground alignment following opposition from industries on the Evergreen Branch.
 In July 1924, the New York City Board of Transportation (BOT) approved a modified route for recommendation to the Board of Estimate.
 The route would be wholly underground and consist of three tracks.
 From Montrose Avenue, it would curve east under McKibbin Street, private property, and Harrison Place.
 Past Varick Avenue, it would turn southeast to Wyckoff Avenue, underneath which it would run to Eldert Street.
 This plan was to cost $8 million.

 In September 1924, the BOT approved the remaining section of the route between Eldert Street and Broadway Junction in East New York.
 East of Eldert Street, the route would turn south to a ground-level alignment parallel to the LIRR's Bay Ridge Branch, then run southeast in a tunnel underneath private property to the intersection of Eastern Parkway and Bushwick Avenue, where it would emerge onto a ramp leading to the existing Canarsie elevated.
-An ornamental viaduct over Bushwick Avenue and Eastern Parkway was removed from the original plans due to opposition from property owners who called it a "Chinese wall".
+An ornamental viaduct over Bushwick Avenue and Eastern Parkway was removed from the original plans due to opposition from property owners.

 Three contracts for the construction of the extension were awarded in December at a total cost of $9,531,204.
 The section from Montrose Avenue to Varick Avenue was awarded to the Underpinning and Foundation Company, while the section from Varick Avenue to Bleecker Street and from Bleecker Street to Halsey Street went to the Oakdale Contracting Company.

 On July 14, 1928, the line was extended further east beneath Wyckoff Avenue and then south paralleling the Bay Ridge Branch to a new station at Broadway Junction, above the existing station on the Broadway Elevated (Jamaica Line).
 At this time, it was connected to the already-operating elevated line to Canarsie.
 The DeKalb Avenue station opened as part of this extension.

+In 2024, the MTA installed low platform-edge fences at the DeKalb Avenue station and several others on the Canarsie Line to reduce the likelihood of passengers falling onto the tracks.
+The barriers, spaced along the length of the platform, do not have sliding platform screen doors between them.